hellodecember/employee_management_system/README.md

-# Employee System
+# Employee Management System

-An Employee Management System application built using MongoDB, ExpressJS, AngularJS, and NodeJS (MEAN Stack).
+An employee database system application built using MongoDB, ExpressJS, AngularJS, and NodeJS (MEAN Stack).

 ## Functions
 Users can add, edit and delete employees from the database (full CRUD functionality).
 Has basic error checking and form validation.